Akkireddy8/from-Akkireddy/README.md

 ## Taaza

 This is my favorite restaurant.
 It serves delicious dishes and has friendly staff.
-The *unique dishes* *authentic taste* makes them stand out of box.
+The **unique dishes** and **authentic taste** makes them stand out of box.